 Golden Age Passports are no longer sold, but they are lifetime passes and are still honored according to the terms of the Senior Pass.

-pass program is managed by six Federal agencies that operate under different regulations and have different fees.
+At many sites the Senior Pass provides the pass owner a discount on Expanded Amenity Fees (such as camping, swimming, boat launching, and guided tours).The pass program is managed by six Federal agencies that operate under different regulations and have different fees.
 Therefore, the discount program for the Senior Pass is not handled in the same way on all Federal recreation lands.

 According to the National Park Service,